ultimatemember/ultimatemember/readme.txt

 == Changelog ==

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

+= 2.0.32: November 20, 2018 =

+* Bugfixes:
+  - Added compatibility with PHP7.2 (removed deprecated functions and ini variables)
+  - Fixed duplicated "redirect_to" field
+  - Fixed errors on the installs < PHP5.6
+  - Fixed download files/images on the installs with the different home URL and site URL
+  - Fixed unique emails in admin email notifications
+  - Remove language notice, all translates are available on wp.org

 = 2.0.31: November 14, 2018 =